Wotje Atoll: History

 First recorded sighting by Europeans was by the Spanish expedition of Ruy López de Villalobos on 25 December 1542 that charted it as Los Corales (The Coral Islands in Spanish) because of the many corals and having anchored in these.
 One of the islets of this atoll was charted as San Esteban by Villalobos because they landed on it on St. Stephen's day (26 December 1542).

-Wotje Atoll was claimed by the Empire of Germany along with the rest of the Marshall Islands in 1884, and the Germans established a trading outpost.
+Wotje Atoll was claimed by the German Empire along with the rest of the Marshall Islands in 1885.
 After World War I, the island came under the South Seas Mandate of the Empire of Japan.
 The Japanese established a school on the island, which served the atolls of the Ratak Chain, but otherwise left the administration in the hands of local authorities.

 However, from the end of the 1930s, Wotje was developed as into a major Japanese seaplane base, and also had an airfield with two runways for land-based aircraft, and several hundred support buildings.
 During World War II the atoll was garrisoned by the Japanese.
 The coasts were heavily fortified with coastal artillery and anti-aircraft batteries.
 The only bombing of Hawaii after Pearl Harbor was executed by seaplanes from Wotje.
 The Japanese garrison at Wotje at its peak numbered 2,959 men from the Imperial Japanese Navy, 424 men from the Imperial Japanese Army and some 750 civilian workers, many of whom were conscripted ethnic Koreans.
 From mid-1943 the island came under attack by United States Navy carrier-based aircraft and was frequently shelled by warships.
 The attacks increased in frequency and severity after the fall of Majuro and Kwajalein to American forces, and all supply lines to Wotje were cut.
 By the surrender of Japan, only 1244 men of the garrison remained alive.

 Following the end of World War II, Wotje came under the control of the United States as part of the Trust Territory of the Pacific Islands until the independence of the Marshall Islands in 1986.
 Many World War II artifacts remain on the main island of Wotje, including a large concrete airstrip, bunkers and heavy artillery.